Licensed Practical Nurse to Registered Nurse Transition Program

 The Associate in Science degree in Nursing (ANURS/ADN) program is for individuals with no previous nursing education and who are interested in becoming a registered nurse.

 The LPN-RN Transition (ANURS-LPN) program is for Licensed Practical Nurses who are licensed in the state of Hawai'i and are interested in becoming a registered nurse.
-This program may be completed in three semesters after prerequisites are completed.
+This program may be completed in four semesters after prerequisites are completed.

 After completing the LPN-RN Transition Program, students will receive an Associate in Science Degree in Nursing.